 The Sarbanes-Oxley Act requires, among other things, that we maintain effective disclosure controls and procedures and internal control over financial reporting.
-As disclosed in this Form 10-K, in the course of our audit for fiscal 2022, we identified a material weakness in the Company's internal control over financial reporting as of December 31, 2022 related to income taxes.
-The material weakness was caused by an inadequate control over the adoption and application of new accounting standards related to income taxes and resulted in immaterial errors to net deferred tax assets and provision for income taxes for the interim periods ended March 31, 2022, June 30, 2022 and September 30, 2022.
+As previously disclosed in our Form 10-K for the year ended December 31, 2022, in the course of our audit for fiscal 2022, we identified a material weakness in the Company's internal control over financial reporting as of December 31, 2022 related to income taxes.
+The Although this material weakness was caused by an inadequate control over has been remediated, there can be no assurance that we will not identify additional material weaknesses in internal controls in the adoption and application of new accounting standards related to income taxes and resulted in immaterial errors to net deferred tax assets and provision for income taxes for the interim periods ended March 31, 2022, June 30, 2022 and September 30, 2022.
 We have designed and implemented changes in processes and controls to remediate the material weakness.
-We cannot assure you that the measures we may take in the future will be sufficient to remediate the control deficiencies that led to a material weakness in our internal controls over financial reporting or that they will prevent or avoid potential future material weaknesses.
+We cannot assure you future or that the measures we may take in the to remediate any such future control deficiencies will be sufficient to remediate the control deficiencies that led to a material weakness in our internal controls over financial reporting or that they will prevent or avoid potential future material weaknesses.
 The material weakness in the Company's internal control over financial reporting will not be considered remediated until the controls operate for a sufficient period of time and management has concluded, through testing that these controls operate effectively.
-If we do not successfully remediate the material weakness, or if other material weaknesses or other deficiencies arise in the future, we may be unable to accurately report our financial results, which could cause our financial results to be materially misstated and require restatement.
+If we do not successfully remediate the material weakness, or if other material weaknesses or other deficiencies arise in the future, we may be unable to accurately report our financial results, which could cause our financial results to be materially misstated and require restatement. effective.